jedick/R-help-chat/README.md

 | Graph | `hybrid`    | **0.81** | 0.71     | 0.71     |
 | Graph | `hybrid_rr` | 0.75     | **0.79** | 0.73     |

-For a fair comparison, all search types retrieve up to 6 emails that are passed to the LLM
+For a fair comparison, all search types retrieve up to 6 emails that are passed to the LLM:

 - `hybrid` = `dense` + `sparse` (3 + 3)
 - `hybrid_rr` = `dense` + `sparse` + `sparse_rr` (2 + 2 + 2)